druce/druce.github.io/_posts/2020-10-12-hyperparameter-tuning-with-xgboost-ray-tune-hyperopt-and-optuna.md

 We see a big speedup when using Hyperopt and Optuna locally compared to grid search.
 The sequential search performed about 261 trials, so the XGB/Optuna search performed about 3x as many trials in half the time and got a similar result.

 The cluster of 16 instances (32 threads) gives a modest speedup vs. a local desktop.
-The 12-thread local desktop is actually a little faster than an 16-thread m5.4x.large on this task, despite having only 12 threads vs.16.
 In the best cases (XGB/Optuna), we get a slightly slower time on 2x the number of trials.
 The task scales but you need a lot of instances to beat a dedicated box.
+The 12-thread local desktop performs similarly to a 16-thread m5.4x.large on this task (a little faster actually, despite having only 12 threads vs.16).

 RMSEs are similar across the board, the sequential grid search is best by a small margin.
 I have seen XGB beat this sequential grid search by a small margin but not on this final run.